Smile Bright Balloon | God’s Peace on EarthJanuary 7, 2018 - Author: Bernadette Saddik - No Comments

 and a balloon.

-This stranger beamed and in response, my face could only resurrect — thus was shared the profound graceful peace of spirit.
+Then at me this stranger beamed and in response, my face could only resurrect — thus was shared that profound graceful peace of spirit.
 The balloon the stranger gave me, I reckon, helped.

 Onward I progressed, eyes held high above the pain — bright face illumined by that sweet-relief balloon — to counteract my counting ev’ry vice and virtue.
 Maybe life isn’t all that bad.